 Group 7: Understanding Obsessive Compulsive Disorder (OCD)

 What is OCD?

 How common is OCD?

 Describe some of the symptoms of OCD:

-Describe some of the symptoms of OCD.

 What combination of factors is thought to cause OCD?

-What type of treatment is available for people with OCD?

 What other kinds of support can help people with OCD recover?